Gas Stove Igniter Problems: A Complete Guide#

 - Never use a flame to test if gas is flowing — use soapy water on connections to check for bubbles

-- If you smell gas strongly, leave the house and call PG&E from outside
+- If you smell gas strongly, leave the house and call PG&E's gas-emergency line from outside

 - Don't bypass the igniter to use a match permanently — the safety interlock exists for a reason